 A free no-obligation consultation is available to discuss the options for your business.
 Please use the chat link on the bottom right corner to request follow-up or click here to schedule a call.

-This blog title is a slogan used by the world’s most popular personal and small business software maker.
-For my purposes as an adviser, I’m using it here to refer to the accounting for essential financial transactions between an employer and employee: payroll, taxes and employee benefits.
+, I’m using it here to refer to the accounting for essential financial transactions between an employer and employee: payroll, taxes and employee benefits.

 Small businesses have wide latitude in some areas of their financial operations (offering employee health insurance, for example) and little margin for variance in others (like employee wage taxes) .
 Yet the goal is the same for all: accomplish these transactions and reporting requirements timely and accurately at minimal time and expense.